lm3nitro/Projects/New/UDP anomalies.md

 In the scenario, I will simulate a UDP flood DDoS attack that will overwhelm the server resources and disrupt essential services.
 The goal is to observe the traffic behavior and learn how to identify and defend against this type of attack effectively.

-After initiating the simulation attack on my target VM, the first inidication was the CPU utilization:
+After initiating the simulation attack on my target VM, the first indication was the CPU utilization:

 ![Pasted image 20241008104703](https://github.com/user-attachments/assets/5b8eda41-f52c-4a27-a67a-00f246447b00)

-Also the network card utilization:
+Also, the network card utilization:

 ![Pasted image 20241008105009](https://github.com/user-attachments/assets/575fd586-4c87-4579-b910-edb64f2ed889)